matukoto/smart-open.nvim/README.md

     { "nvim-telescope/telescope-fzf-native.nvim", build = "make" },
     -- Optional.
 If installed, native fzy will be used when match_algorithm is fzy { "nvim-telescope/telescope-fzy-native.nvim" },
+    -- Optional.
+If installed, native zf will be used when match_algorithm is zf { "natecraddock/telescope-zf-native.nvim" },
   },
 }
 ```